Your basket is currently empty!

 At the same time, emotional coping mechanisms become vital as families deal with changes in their loved ones’ personalities and abilities.

-The experience can evoke a range of emotions, from grief over perceived losses to fear about the future.
+The experience can evoke emotions, from grief over perceived losses to fear about the future.

-It provides reassurance that despite this challenging journey, there are resources available to help navigate through it.
+It provides reassurance that despite this challenging journey, resources are available to help navigate it.

 This highlights the importance of clear communication within family meetings on Alzheimer’s care.